Sphinx2022/.github/profile/README.md

 ## The challenge

 The challenge consisted in developing embedded software that supported low-energy bluetooth communication, with the challenge, not so relevant, example of sending photos sent by an ESP32.

+## A bit of history

+After having decided an approach to follow for the Lifeware's challenge, consisting in using machine learning (regression algs.) to determine an equation from input / outputs.
+Because the team did not have huge experience with AI, after some attempts the team decided to pass to the FOS challenge.